SingularityF/EnchanceIt/README.md

    - Rename `config_template.yaml` to `config.yaml` and make changes to it based on your environment

 4. Build and deploy the container to Cloud Run
+   - Use maximum CPU, RAM and timeout setting
+   - Set maximum requests per container to 1